 You can get your Medicare benefits through Original Medicare, or you can choose a Medicare Advantage Plan.
 With Original Medicare, the government pays for your Medicare benefits when you get them.
-Medicare Advantage Plans, the Part C of Medicare are offered by private companies that have been approved by Medicare.
+Medicare Advantage Plans, Part C of Medicare are offered by private companies that have been approved by Medicare.
 Medicare pays these companies to administer your Medicare benefits.

-If you join a Medicare Advantage Plan, the plan will provide all of your Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) coverage.
+If you join a Medicare Advantage Plan, the plan will provide all your Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) coverage.
 They are completely different than a Medicare Supplement Insurance (Medigap) policy.

 There are the several types of Medicare Advantage Plans: